ian-cokehyeng/SparkML_on_AWS/README.md

 ## Notes

-This project was developed in AWS EMR and makes use of a non-public personal S3 bucket.
+This project was developed in AWS EMR studio and makes use of a non-public personal S3 bucket.
 The notebooks are therefore for preview purposes only and will not run without proper modifications.

 ## References